 Khwai Bush Camp: Our full report

-Nestled amongst mature sycamore and leadwood trees Khwai Bush Camp is located in Botswana’s Khwai Community ......
+Nestled amongst mature sycamore and leadwood trees Khwai Bush Camp was located in Botswana’s Khwai Community ......
 Concession and is separated from the Moremi Game Reserve by the Khwai River.
 Originally known as Tsaro Lodge (when it was owned by Hartely's Safaris), and then later Tsaro Elephant Camp, it was taken over in 2016 by the present owners and has since been refurbished into a relatively simple but very comfortable bush camp.

 The camp itself overlooks the Khwai River and the wildlife-rich Moremi Game Reserve.
 The river is a big draw for wildlife, especially in the dry season,from May to October.
 Birdlife is abundant too and many species can be spotted in front of the camp.
 The surrounding area comprises various eco-systems – from forests to grasslands and meandering rivers –resulting in some of the best wildlife viewing in Botswana.